rommapp/grout/README.md

       NextUI (look for
       `Grout.pak.zip`)
     - For manual downloads, extract the release zip and place the `Grout.pak` directory into `SD_ROOT/Tools/tg5040`.
-4. Follow the "How To Configure Grout" section below to complete the setup.
+4. Launch `Grout` from the `Tools` menu and enjoy!

-5. Launch `Grout` from the `Tools` menu and enjoy!
+**Note:** NextUI is only currently supported on the TrimUI Smart Pro and TrimUI Brick.
+These systems will have controls automatically mapped.

 ### muOS Setup